tldr-pages/tldr/pages/common/xml.md

 # xml

 > XMLStarlet Toolkit: query, edit, check, convert and transform XML documents.
-> This command also has documentation about its subcommands, e.g. `xml validate`.
+> Some subcommands such as `xml validate` have their own usage documentation.
 > More information: <http://xmlstar.sourceforge.net/docs.php>.

 - Display general help, including the list of subcommands: